dottxt-ai/outlines/docs/cookbook/prompting-techniques/zero-shot-prompting.md

----
-title: Zero-Shot Prompting
----

 # Zero-Shot Prompting

-Zero-Shot Prompting is a technique where you provide instructions to a language model without giving it any examples to learn from.
-The model is expected to complete the task based solely on the instructions and its pre-existing knowledge.
-This approach relies on the model's ability to understand and execute instructions without specific training examples.
+Zero-Shot Prompting is a technique where you provide instructions to a language model without giving it any examples (exemplars) of the task.
+This approach relies on the model's pre-existing knowledge to interpret and respond to the prompt.
+The key is to clearly articulate the task, desired output format, and any specific constraints or requirements.
+Zero-Shot Prompting is particularly useful when you don't have access to relevant examples or when you want to test the model's base capabilities without additional context.

-Read more about this prompting technique in [The Prompt Report: A Systematic Survey of Prompting Techniques](https://arxiv.org/abs/2406.06608).

 ## A worked example

-To implement Zero-Shot Prompting:

-1. Identify the task you want the model to perform.
-2. Craft clear and concise instructions that explain the task.
-3. Provide any necessary context or background information.
-4. Ask the model to complete the task.

-For example, if you want the model to classify a movie review sentiment:
+Let's say we want to use Zero-Shot Prompting to classify a movie review sentiment.
+Here's how to implement this technique step by step:

-1. Task: Sentiment analysis of a movie review
+1. Formulate a clear instruction:
+   Start with a concise explanation of the task.
+For example:
-2. Instructions: "Determine whether the following movie review is positive or negative.
-Respond with either 'Positive' or 'Negative'."
+   "Classify the following movie review as positive or negative."

+2. Specify the output format (optional but helpful):
+   Add instructions on how you want the answer formatted.
+For example:
+   "Respond with either 'Positive' or 'Negative' only."

-3. Context: Provide the movie review text
+3. Provide the input:
-4. Task completion request: "Based on this review, is the sentiment positive or negative?"

-Full prompt:
+   Include the text to be classified.
+For example:
+   "Movie review: The special effects were amazing, but the plot was confusing and the acting was terrible."

+4. Combine all elements into a single prompt:
-"Determine whether the following movie review is positive or negative.
-Respond with either 'Positive' or 'Negative'.
+   "Classify the following movie review as positive or negative.
+Respond with either 'Positive' or 'Negative' only.

-Review: 'The special effects were impressive, but the plot was confusing and the characters were poorly developed.
-I wouldn't recommend this movie.'
+   Movie review: The special effects were amazing, but the plot was confusing and the acting was terrible."

-Based on this review, is the sentiment positive or negative?"
+5. Submit the prompt to the language model:
+   Send this prompt to the AI model without any additional context or examples.

+6. Receive and interpret the response:
-The model would then analyze the review and respond with "Negative" based on the instructions and context provided, without having seen any labeled examples.
+   The model should respond with either "Negative" or "Positive" based on its interpretation of the review.

+By following these steps, you've implemented Zero-Shot Prompting for sentiment analysis without providing any examples to the model.

 ## Code Example